mcrco/obsidian/AP HG/Political Geography/Wallerstein's World-Systems Theory.md

 Core and periphery are defined as processes, but some places can be labelled as such as well

-1. **Core**: processes that incorporate high education, high salaries, high tech, more wealth
+1. **Core**: processes that incorporate high education, high salaries, high tech, high consumption, more wealth
 2. **Periphery**: processes that incorporate low levels of every factor above
-3. **Semiperiphery**: plaes where both core and periphery processes occur Core usually exploits the periphery.
+3. **Semiperiphery**: places where both core and periphery processes occur Core usually exploits the periphery.
 Semiperiphery acts as a buffer bewteen core and periphery -> no polarization into two extremes

+# Effects

+World-systems theory explains how colonial powers amassed large wealth.
+Mercantilism -> first wave of colonialism -> extracting goods from America and slave labor from Africa.
+Industrial Revolution -> second wave of colonialism -> cheap industrial labor, raw materials, plantations